magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Record call format
 """"""""""""""""""

 What format will used to record calls.
-Activate recording in the me
+Activate recording in the menu: Users->SIP accounts.